rubocop/ruby-style-guide/README.md

 * Be consistent.
 In an ideal world, be consistent with these guidelines.
 * Use common sense.

+* Avoid writing methods that are over 10 lines long!
+* Short Methods are much more readable.

 ## Tools

 Here's some tools to help you automatically check Ruby code against